In this blog, we aim to discuss the key parameters and figures you should look for while scouting for a stock for investment purposes.

 For our novice readers – book value is the value that remains when a company liquidates its assets and repays all its liabilities.

 The ratio shows the leverage level in a company.
 It indicates how much debt is involved in every unit of equity.
-Low D/E ratio is considered good as it depicts sizeable scope for growth.
+A Low D/E ratio is considered good as it depicts sizeable scope for growth.
 But the ratio should not be used in isolation.
-The ratio is industry specific.
+The ratio is industry-specific.

-The operating profit margin indicates the operational efficiency and pricing power.
+The operating profit margin indicates operational efficiency and pricing power.
 The ratio is computed by –

 Operating profit / Net sales

-Enterprise value (EV) by EBITDA is generally used with P/E ratio.
+Enterprise value (EV) by EBITDA is generally used with a P/E ratio.